top of page

-"One of the ancient principles of Mandala making from India and Tibet is that their creation signifies the transformation of a universe of suffering into one of joy."
+"One of the ancient principles of Mandala making from India and Tibet is that their creation signifies the transformation of an

 – River Sauvageau